-The following tests are designed to determine the resistance to water attack of new (not previously used) glass containers.
-The degree of attack is determined by the amount of alkali released from the glass under the influence of the attacking medium under the conditions specified.
+The Glass Grains Test combined with the Surface Glass Test for hydrolytic resistance determines the glass type.
+The hydrolytic resistance is determined by the quantity of alkali released from the glass under the conditions specified.
 This quantity of alkali is extremely small in the case of the more resistant glasses, thus calling for particular attention to all details of the tests and the use of apparatus of high quality and precision.
 The tests should be conducted in an area relatively free from fumes and excessive dust.
+Test selection is shown in Table 1 and Table 2.